0nix/ggj21/twine/scriptstuff.md

 You observe Nadine Leitzka, washing dishes in the kitchen.
 She hums a tune you can't quite make through the microphone and the noise of the rushing water.

-You observe Leitzka opening the fridge to produce two baked hams and proceeds to cut slices from them, preparing food. <- Of note, normal rationing coupons for citizens such as Leitzka and Hassel ditctate that they have one smoked ham a month from the Food Stipend program for current able-bodided workers.
-You have no record of Letizka being employed, so that is one ham that is not accounted for.
+You observe Leitzka opening the fridge to produce two baked hams and proceeds to cut slices from them, preparing food. <- Of note, these baked hams have been on short supply in stores due to produciton goals changing from hams to sausages, which means that this foodstuff may not have been bought from local industry.
+This would mean they got it at an Intershop selling Western goods, but the price of each foodstuff does not quite match the amount of money paid to Hassel.
+Leitzka is currently not gainfully employed either.
+So the origin of these two portions of ham is not explained by the current circumstances.

 You observe Leitzka turn on the radio and start drinking coffee, Cuban.